shdwcodr/shdwcodr/README.md

 🧠 Obsessed with automation, ethical hacking, and open-source tools-

-🛠️ Creator of the **ONiST OSINT tool** – fetches, analyzes, and correlates public data like a digital bloodhound-
+🛠️ Creator of the **ONiST OSINT tool** – fetches, analyzes, and correlates public data like a digital bloodhound- (still working on it)

 ⚡ Currently contributing to open-source and prepping for GSoC 2025-